Commercial Storage Units

 Serving Gainesville, FL

 You may be wondering how you can grow your business.
 Though we don’t have the complete recipe to the secret sauce of business success, we do have one ingredient: saving.
 At StorQuest Self Storage in Gainesville, FL, we can help you save space and save money, so you can make room for your business to grow.
-StorQuest Self Storage is conveniently located on Northwest 34th Street near US 441, and proudly serves the local businesses of Downtown Gainesville and the surrounding communities of Alachua, High Springs, Lacrosse, and Lake Butler.
+StorQuest Self Storage is conveniently located at 2160 NW 67th Pl near US 441, and proudly serves the local businesses of downtown Gainesville and the surrounding communities of Alachua, High Springs, Lacrosse, and Lake Butler.

 With business storage unit sizes ranging from 5’ x 5’ (50 sq. ft.) to 10’ X 20’ (200 sq. ft.), you’ll have the flexibility to store anything from the contents of a file closet to the contents of five offices.
-In addition to standard drive-up access storage units, our Gainesville business storage facility also offers climate controlled business storage units to protect valuable items such as files, electronics or furniture from damaged caused by extreme weather changes and humidity.
+In addition to standard drive-up access storage units, our Gainesville business storage facility also offers climate-controlled business storage units to protect valuable items such as files, electronics, and furniture from damage caused by extreme weather changes and humidity.

 Serving the communities of Alachua, High Springs, Lacrosse, and Lake Butler.